Delaware Early Childhood State Policy Profile

-Parents who are in Delaware's Transitional Work Program (TWP) program do not have to participate in activities for a specific number of hours per week, but they are expected to adhere to their employability plan.
+Parents who receive non-time-limited assistance do not have to participate in activities for a specific number of hours per week, but they are expected to adhere to their employability plan.
 All other recipients with children under age 6 are required to work 20 hours per week.

 Enacted 2022, effective January 2025 (premiums) and January 2026 (benefits)

 Offers accrual of at least five paid sick days 26

 Established a state minimum wage that meets or exceeds $12.00/hr and is indexed to inflation for a family of three 27

 Sets gross income eligibility limit at 200% FPL and does not have asset limits for SNAP 28

 Does not charge personal income tax for single-parent families of three below the federal poverty level 29

 Offers a refundable state Earned Income Tax Credit 30

 Delaware's credit is partially refundable.
 Families can choose the higher of a refundable credit worth up to 4.5% of the federal EITC or the non-refundable credit, which is worth up to 20% of the federal EITC.

 Offers a refundable state dependent care tax credit 31